ahmad24shargh/device_xiaomi_unified-kernel/README.md

 2. I merge the directories from `kernel_patches/` to my tree
 3. I apply the patch: `git apply *.patch --reject --whitespace=fix`
 4. I commit, and push to origin

+### **A note about the deleted SuSFS branch**
+- SuSFS was merged into the main branch for the sake of simplicity and my sanity